WMing-Chen/STOnco/README.md

 ## Acknowledgments

 - Built with [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/)
-- Inspired by advances in spatial transcriptomics analysis
+- Inspired by advances in spatial transcriptomics, optimal transport, and pan-cancer representation learning
 - Thanks to all contributors and the open-source community